 A student observed actively engaged with an unapproved electronic device is defined as using the device.
 A student not observed using the unapproved electronic device, but in possession of an unapproved electronic device or found to have placed the unapproved electronic device where the student could easily access it, is considered the same as using an unapproved electronic device.
 An electronic device anywhere else in the room where a student cannot access it (e.g., in a backpack in the back of the room) should not be considered possession.
-A student may retain an electronic device if it is being used for a medical purpose (such as glucose monitoring).
+A student may retain an electronic device (if the A Unique Accommodation Assurance Form was completed and sent to PDE) if it is being used for a medical purpose (such as glucose monitoring).
 This should be selected as a Setting Accommodation.
 A Unique Accommodation Assurance Form must be sent to PDE.
 Procedures for students retaining cell phones for medical monitoring can be found in the Accommodations Guidelines.